brunoasm/dryophthorinae_rRNA/README.md

 Included folders

-* `1-IQTREE`: output files from IQTREE, including tree and best partition scheme
+* `1-IQTREE`: output files from IQTREE, including tree and best partition scheme.
+MUSCLE and structural alignments in different folders.
-* `2-partitionfinder`: output files from PartitionFinder, including best partition scheme
+* `2-partitionfinder`: output files from PartitionFinder, including best partition scheme.
+MUSCLE and structural alignments in different folders.
-* `3-mrbayes`: Summary trees obtained from Mrbayes, including posterior distribution for calibrated trees.
+* `3-mrbayes`: Summary trees obtained from Mrbayes, including posterior distribution with 10000 trees.
+MUSCLE and structural alignments in different folders in the case of uncalibrated analyses.